On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses

 In this paper, the motion of the rolling ball is investigated assuming dynamic internal structure.
 The dynamics of the rolling ball with static internal structure was first solved analytically by Chaplygin for the cylindrically symmetric rolling ball, i.e. a ball such that the line joining the ball's center of mass and geometric center forms an axis of symmetry, in 1897 \cite{chaplygin2002motion} and for the Chaplygin sphere in 1903 \cite{chaplygin2002ball}, though dynamical properties of the cylindrically symmetric rolling ball were previously investigated by Routh \cite{routh1884advanced} and Jellet \cite{jellett1872treatise}.
-The dynamics of the rolling ball with dynamic internal structure is still an active topic in the nonholonomic mechanics literature \cite{das2001design,mojabi2002introducing,shen2008controllability,borisov2012control,bolotin2012problem,gajbhiye2016geometric,GaBa:RNC3457,kilin2015spherical,burkhardt2016reduced}. \rem{For example, the recent paper \cite{GaBa:RNC3457} explores \emph{local} controllability of a rolling ball with dynamic internal structure, in which an internal pendulum and yoke serve as the control mechanisms.}
+More recently, \cite{borisov2013problem} provides a detailed analysis of the trajectory of the Chaplygin sphere's contact point, and it has been shown that the dynamics of the Chaplygin top exhibit a strange attractor \cite{borisov2016spiral} and the phenomenon of reversal \cite{borisov2014reversal}.
+The dynamics of the rolling ball with dynamic internal structure is also an active topic in the nonholonomic mechanics literature \cite{das2001design,mojabi2002introducing,shen2008controllability,borisov2012control,bolotin2012problem,gajbhiye2016geometric,GaBa:RNC3457,kilin2015spherical,burkhardt2016reduced}. \rem{For example, the recent paper \cite{GaBa:RNC3457} explores \emph{local} controllability of a rolling ball with dynamic internal structure, in which an internal pendulum and yoke serve as the control mechanisms.}